-When kids grow up, they pay more attention on themselves.
+When kids grow up, they pay more attention to themselves.
 This is a completely normal phenomenon as kids become aware of who they are and go through new cultural and social dynamics.
 Usually, children are averse to the thought of being an odd one out in a crowd.
-So they focus on their own behaviour and looks in order to fit in the crowd.
+So, they focus on their own behaviour and looks in order to fit in the crowd.
 Experts usually call this developmental phase as the ‘imaginary audience’, when kids believe that everyone’s attention is on them.
-Rest assured as this kind of self-focus is normal, but it becomes wrong when it turns into selfish behaviour.
+Don’t worry as this kind of self-focus is normal, but it becomes wrong when it turns into extremely selfish behaviour.

 What Causes Selfish Behaviour in a Child?

-There are many causes of selfish behaviour in a child, and the parents may be the ones directly or indirectly contributing to it.
+There are many causes that lead to the development of selfish behaviour in a child, and parents might be the ones directly or indirectly contributing to it.

 Here are a few causes of selfishness in a child:

-- Parents spoiling their child for their own negative reasons like avoidance, guilt, compensation or ‘love’ leads to selfish behaviour in him.
+- Parents spoiling their child for their own negative reasons like avoidance, guilt, compensation or ‘love’ leads to selfish behaviour in the child.